 The average daily fluid intake is about 2.5 L. The amount needed to replace losses from the urine and other sources is about 1 to 1.5 L/day in healthy adults.
 However, on a short-term basis, an average young adult with normal kidney function may ingest as little as 200 mL of water each day to excrete the nitrogenous and other wastes generated by cellular metabolism.
 More is needed in people with any loss of renal concentrating capacity.
 Renal concentrating capacity is lost in

-Other obligatory water losses are mostly insensible losses from the lungs and skin, averaging about 0.4 to 0.5 mL/kg/h or about 650 to 850 mL/day in a 70-kg adult.
-With fever, another 50 to 75 mL/day may be lost for each degree C of temperature elevation above normal.
-GI losses are usually negligible, except when marked vomiting, diarrhea, or both occur.
+Other obligatory water losses are mostly insensible losses from the lungs and skin, averaging about 0.4 to 0.5 mL/kg/hour or about 650 to 850 mL/day in a 70-kg adult.
+With fever, another 50 to 75 mL/day may be lost for each degree Celsius of temperature elevation above normal.
+Gastrointestinal losses are usually negligible, except when marked vomiting, diarrhea, or both occur.
 Sweat losses can be significant during environmental heat exposure or excessive exercise.

 Water intake is regulated by thirst.
 Thirst is triggered by receptors in the anterolateral hypothalamus that respond to increased plasma osmolality (as little as 2%) or decreased body fluid volume.
 Rarely hypothalamic dysfunction decreases the capacity for thirst.

-Water excretion by the kidneys is regulated primarily by vasopressin (ADH).
+Water excretion by the kidneys is regulated primarily by vasopressin (antidiuretic hormone [ADH]).
 Vasopressin is released by the posterior pituitary and results in increased water reabsorption in the distal nephron.
 Vasopressin release is stimulated by any of the following: